David-Tam/ML-Bank-Churn/README.md

 https://www.kaggle.com/competitions/playground-series-s4e1/overview

-The datasets can be accessed here:
+The datasets can be accessed in this directory, or here:

 https://www.kaggle.com/datasets/shubhammeshram579/bank-customer-churn-prediction/data